Posted on Sunday, May 12th, 2024 at 6:12 pm

 How Long Can an Employee Be on Long-Term Disability?

 With many LTD policies, during the first two years of LTD, you’ll qualify for benefits if you cannot perform your occupation.
-After two years, most policies switch to an “any occupation” definition of disability, meaning you’ll only continue receiving benefits if you cannot work in any job for which you’re reasonably qualified based on your education, training, and experience.
+After two years, most policies switch to an “any occupation” definition of disability.
+You’ll only continue receiving benefits if you cannot work in any job you’re reasonably qualified for based on your education, training, and experience.

 Get Help Understanding Long Term Disability